Redocly/redocly-cli/docs/rules.md

 Severity settings determine how the rule is treated during the validation process.

-- `severity: error` - if the rule is triggered, the output displays an error message and the API definition doesn't pass validation.
+- `severity: error` - if the rule is triggered, the output displays an error message and the API description doesn't pass validation.
 - `severity: warn` - if the rule is triggered, the output displays a warning message.
-Your API definition may still be valid if no other errors are detected.
+Your API description may still be valid if no other errors are detected.
 - `severity: off` - turns off the rule.
 The rule is skipped during validation.